-Is World Cat Day Is the Only Thing That Can Unify Our Fractured World?
+Is World Cat Day the Only Thing That Can Unify Our Fractured World?

 — NickdMiller (@NickdMiller) November 14, 2016

-For the bargain bin price of $20, readers can enjoy Embassy Cat themselves by purchasing this Embassy Cat mouse pad from Wikileaks online shopping portal.
+For the bargain-bin price of $20, readers can enjoy Embassy Cat themselves by purchasing this Embassy Cat mouse pad from Wikileaks online shopping portal.
 Or this strangely ominous t-shirt:

 Assange with @EmbassyCat tees: https://t.co/ROCLgHUQ3d Use code ASSANGE for free standard shipping now #WikiLeaks pic.twitter.com/g4leDJOBZW